-The Problem with Landfilling of Spent Potlining
+The Problem with Landfilling of Spent Potliner

 “Old landfills holding unknown substances are ticking time bombs that require many years of after-care.”
 (IuT Group website, accessed May 2015)